stschiff/compPopGenWorkshop2019_docs/contents/03_pca/pca.rst

 .. admonition:: Exercise

   Load one of the two PCA results files with ending ``*.evec``.
 You need to skip the first row and name the columns manually.
 Use "Name", "PC1", ...
 "PC4", "Population" for the column names.
 Google documentation for ``read_csv()`` to ensure that tabs and spaces are considered field delimiters, that the first row is skipped, and that the column names are correctly entered.
-Please see the ``02_pca_python`` solution notebook if you need help.
-You should now have the pca data loaded into a dataframe.

 You should now have a pandas dataframe which looks like this::